vsuorant/sshpyk/README.rst

     # Required for automated login, see `Authentication via Private/Public Key`_
     # for more details
     IdentityFile ~/.ssh/private_key_for_remote_server # EDIT THIS
-    # BatchMode yes is required to prevent ssh from asking for interactive input.
+    # `BatchMode yes` prevents ssh from asking for interactive input.
     # E.g., when a password prompt is required for successful connection.
+    # You can skip it if you REALLY cannot use any alternative to password-based
+    # authentication.
+In such case, you have to automate the password prompt.
+    # Not recommended unless you know how to communicate the password securely.
     BatchMode yes
     # ##################################################################################